MicrosoftDocs/entra-docs/docs/id-governance/scenarios/provision-active-directory-to-entra-cloud-sync.md

 ms.author: billmath
 ---

-# Govern cloud users and groups that are provisioned from Active Directory using Microsoft Entra ID Governance (Preview)
+# Govern cloud users and groups that are provisioned from Active Directory using Microsoft Entra ID Governance

 **Scenario:** Manage cloud users and groups that are provisioned from Active Directory using Microsoft Entra cloud sync.